uncertainlyprincipaled/YaleGWI/README.md

 1. Create a new notebook in the [Waveform Inversion competition](https://www.kaggle.com/competitions/waveform-inversion)

-2. Add the following code to your first cell to clone the repository and set up the environment:
+2. Add the following code to your first cell to automatically set up the environment and create cells:
    ```python
    # Clone repository (ignore error if already exists)
    !git clone https://github.com/uncertainlyprincipaled/YaleGWI.git || true